minikin/minikin.github.io/_posts/2018-02-16-Private-Specs.md

 a company without going public you can do it with a private [CocoaPods](https://cocoapods.org){:target="_blank"} repository.
 In this blog post, I’m going to show you how to do so step by step.

+You should have a CocoaPods installed otherwise install it:

+{% highlight bash %}
+sudo gem install cocoapods
+{% endhighlight bash %}

 - Create private repository on your company's Github, Bitbucket or Gitlab:
     ![Bitbucket]({{ site.url }}/img/blog/cocoapods/cp_1.png)
 - Provide access for all your iOS team members.